Stephen-Arsenault/68Pin-VRAM/README.md

 !["820-0605-A" render on a black PCB](https://github.com/Stephen-Arsenault/68Pin-VRAM/blob/main/Images/module.png?raw=true)

 # Apple 512kb 68Pin VRAM (PN 820-0605-A)
-An open source expansion module for the eMate 300.
+An open source VRAM module based on the Apple 820-0605-A.

 # License
 This work is licensed under a